youngdjn/focal-website/content/position/drone-ecology-traineeship/index.md

 ## **To apply**

 Please submit a cover letter (including your interest in the position, relevant experience, and availability dates), CV/resume, and contact information for three references (including name, organization, email, and relationship to you) using [this Google form](https://forms.gle/J4hAZ8XRTomq5qDEA).
+The form includes more detailed instructions.
 For questions about the position, contact Derek Young, djyoung@udavis.edu.